Korean Journal of Women Health Nursing

 - • A structured abstract of no more than 250 words, stating purpose, methods, results (including the sample size), and conclusion drawn from the study.

-- • Up to five keywords (MeSH terms).
+- • Up to five keywords (MeSH terms, in alphabetical order).

 1-7.
 COPYRIGHT TRANSFER FORM AND FORM OF CONFLICTS OF INTEREST

 Copyright Transfer Agreement form and form of Conflicts of interest should be submitted online at submission.
 Manuscripts cannot be published without this form.